Jeon Tae-il: Labor activism

 As a tailor, Jeon witnessed the horrendous working conditions in the Peace Market.
-Such conditions included rampant tuberculosis due to poor ventilation (or the lack thereof) in the sweatshops, and the enforced injections of amphetamines to keep sleep-deprived workers awake and to work them overtime without proper compensation.
+Such conditions included rampant tuberculosis due to poor ventilation (or the lack thereof) in the sweatshops, and the forced consumption of pep pills or injections to keep them awake.

 In 1968, Jeon became aware of the Labor Standards Act which protected workers' human rights.
 He purchased a guidebook of the act and began studying it.
 While studying the contents of the act, he grew angry at the reality that even the minimum working conditions prescribed by law were not observed.
 In June 1969, he founded the Fool's Association, the first labor organization in the Peace Market.
 The name "Fool's Association" reflected Jeon's belief that workers were fools to conform to an exploitative working environment.
 He informed the workers of the Peace Market of the contents of the act and the unfairness of their current working conditions.
 He also surveyed the Peace Market's current working conditions through a questionnaire.
+Jeon was fired from his job at the Peace Market for his labor activism after distributing questionnaires.

 Protesting against the actual working conditions in South Korea was by association, protesting against the rule of Park Chung Hee, South Korea's then dictator-president.
 Although Jeon succeeded in briefly creating awareness, he was soon met with resistance from the government, which ignored labor regulations and frequently sided with employers who were accused of exploitation.
 Scornful Labor Department officials told Jeon and his colleagues they were unpatriotic for complaining, and their employers simply cracked down harder.

 Death

-In order to garner more attention on the issue, Jeon ultimately decided to set himself on fire and ran through the streets of downtown Seoul shouting slogans such as "We workers are human beings too!", "Guarantee the three basic labor rights!", and "Do not let my death be in vain!"
+On 13 November 1970, Jeon and around 500 employees from Peace, Donghwa, and Tongil markets staged a sit-in demanding better working conditions.
+After police and market security guards began breaking up the protest, Jeon set himself on fire and ran through the streets of downtown Seoul shouting slogans such as "We workers are human beings too!", "Guarantee the three basic labor rights!", and "Do not let my death be in vain!"

 Jeon received emergency treatment, but his body was unable to stretch out because it had been hardened by the burns.
 Jeon's mother took off her apron to cover her shivering son, who left her a testament: "Mother, please do something I could not do."
 Doctors told Jeon's mother that the injection to relieve her son's burns would cost 15,000 won, but she replied that she could not pay that amount.
 At around 4 pm, Jeon was taken away by ambulance and sent to the emergency room of St. Mary's Hospital in Seoul, where he died at 10 pm on 13 November.
+His last words, spoken to his mother, were "Mom, I'm hungry".